alanwatsonforster/glass/src/glass/groundunitdata/SAMs.md

 - The defense strength of 6H seems high, even though it comes from AS.
 I will use 3H, like the SA-4 in AS.
 - Wikipedia says the radar vehicle has an EWR 1S11 (Straight Flush) and an illuminater 1S31.
 The range of the EWR is 30 miles.
 However, it can be used with other EWRs with longer ranges, including Spoon Rest, Long Track, and Flat Face.
 - Seems to be four triple TELs with one radar.
 - Puma has a volley number of 3, but AS has 2.
-WIkipedia says only 1 or 2 missiles can be guided.
+Wikipedia says only 1 or 2 missiles can be guided.
 I adopt 2.
 - Wikipedia says the SA-6B is mounted on a new vehicle with the Fire Dome guidance radar.

 ### Missiles